-5 Reasons Co-Teaching Is Ineffective in Public Education
+5 Good Reasons Why Co-Teaching Doesn't Work in Public Education

 What is Co-Teaching?

 Co-teaching is currently one of the most popular models of instruction in U.S. public education.
 Implemented across all grade levels, this approach is common in regular education classrooms that have special education students or English language learners.
 A regular classroom teacher instructs the class along with a special education or English language teacher.
 Rather than one educator in the room, there are two.

 The theory is that students who are for the most part working at grade level but still require additional support can have their needs met in a regular classroom, alongside their mainstream peers.
 It’s supposed to be a way to integrate students rather than segregate them.

 - Teachers want to run their own classroom.

 - Students are confused when there are two educators in the same class.

 - Co-teachers don't have enough time to plan together.

 - It leads to frustration and resentment among educators.

 1. Most educators want to run their own show.